sebastiannicolajsen/dblp-fetcher/README.md

 `open-browser` - opens all addresses if included, passes forward the input object. [process_tag: `open_browser`]

+`abstract-fetcher` - uses cross ref to download and append xml information about the publication using the DOI.
+This MAY contain the abstract but this is often not the case. [process_tag: `fetch_abstract`]

 `url-wrapper` - wraps the address field of the input and returns this modified object [process_tag: `wrapped_url`]

 `iterate-open-save` - allows the default controls introduced before and consumes the input (should be last). [process_tag: `iterate_open_save`]